-- Resource Holons (RH): they hold information about cell resources.
-Any resource may have a number of subresources, which are also seen as holons.
-The hardware part of this type of holon is the physical manipulator and controller with its functions. - 2.
+- 1. Resource Holons (RH): they hold information about cell resources.
+Any resource may have a number of sub-resources, which are also seen as holons. - 2.
 Product Holons (PH): they hold information about a product type.
-The product information is more than a theoretical description of the physical counterpart but not directly associated with one individual physical item, unlike the resource holon (Leitao and Restivo, 2006).

-to produce one item of a certain product type.
-This holon is directly associated with the emerging item, it holds information about the status of this very item at all times reaching from assembly not started yet through order progressing to order completed.
-OHs are created by a Global Production Scheduler (GPS) from an Aggregate List of Product Orders (APO) generated at ERP level.
-Alternate OH are automatically created in response to changes in product batches (rush orders) and to failures occurring during execution (resource breakdown, storage depletion).
+The product information is more than a theoretical description of the physical counterpart but not directly associated with one individual physical item, unlike the resource holon (Leitao and Restivo, 2006). - 3.
+Order Holons (OH): represent all information necessary to produce one item of a product type.
+This holon is directly associated with the emerging item, it holds information about its status.
+OHs are created by the GPS from an Aggregate List of Product Orders generated at ERP level.
+Alternate OH are created in response to changes in product batches (rush orders) and failures (resource breakdown, storage depletion).